eclab/grains/cascade/README.md

     #define DATALENGTH ...				// This is the length of the data array below.

     // This array holds the bytestream of MIDI Messages.
-There are exactlyt TIMELENGTH messages in total,
+There are exactly TIMELENGTH messages in total,
     // but they can be various bytes in length each.
     PROGMEM const uint8_t data[DATALENGTH] = { ..., ..., ... };